 Dr. Juliana Wu completed her medical degree at McMaster University, followed by pediatric residency at the University of British Columbia.
 She then went on to complete fellowship training in Adolescent Medicine at BC Children's Hospital.
 She has experience caring for adolescents with eating disorders, various mental health challenges, family conflict, and vulnerable youth.
 In her fellowship, she has worked with children and youth in Vancouver as part of the RICHER initiative, at the provincial eating disorders program, and facilitated groups for children and youth at BC Children's Hospital with anxiety and somatic symptoms.
 She is also interested in mindfulness for teens.
 Dr. Wu cares for both children and youth, and believes in a strength based approach to children and families.

-Medical Office Assistant & Office manager
+Medical Office Assistant &

-Aiko supports The Kids Clinic in her role as Medical Office Assistant.
+Aiko supports The Kids Clinic in her role as Medical Office Assistant and Social Media Manager.
 Aiko graduated with her Pre-Social Work Degree from Camosun College and her Psychology Degree from Capilano University.
 She then worked as a Youth Worker for traumatized kids and youth.
 Aiko worked closely with high risk youth, children on the autism spectrum, children with ADHD, and FAS.
 Aiko worked hard to help find the perfect home for these children.
 When Aiko is not at The Kids Clinic she is playing basketball, volleyball, or being a photographer.
 Aiko is passionate about helping others, especially children and families.
 She’s excited to create a happy and welcoming space for everyone visiting The Kids Clinic.